 What is physical literacy?
 If you are educating parents on the concept for the first time, it can be tricky to communicate some of the nuances.
 This colourful infographic summarizes a lot of complex ideas into a simple format that parents will understand.
 You can either direct parents to the infographic webpage

 For most sports and physical activities, kids should avoid specializing too early.
 In fact, they should try as many different sports and activities as possible before their teen years.
 You can help parents and coaches understand the benefits of multisport for kids by downloading this fun and informative poster in either 8.5×11 or 11×17 formats.

 airs in community and recreation centres across Canada.
 It shows captivating images on a continuous loop with messages promoting physical literacy.

 These articles have been well received by parents because of their simplicity and relevance.
 During your program, you can print copies and hand them out to parents for added learning:

 7. “Parent Promise” poster

-Encourage parents to commit to making physical activity a priority at home with this Parent Promise poster.
-Display in high traffic areas, in classrooms, and school offices and at community events.
+Encourage parents to commit to making physical activity a priority at home with our Parent Promise article and posters in your newsletters, on social media, in your school or facility and at events.